-As part of enrollment planning (Goal 1), ESF commits to increasing enrollment in targeted populations that exhibit growth opportunities.
+As part of enrollment planning (Goal 1) and the overall guiding force of IDEA+SJ, ESF commits to increasing enrollment in targeted populations that exhibit growth opportunities.
 These efforts will increase student access to ESF while also expanding our student body diversity.